og121public/aws-networking/README.md

 -   Evaluating requirements of global inbound and outbound traffic from the internet to design an appropriate content distribution solution

-### 1.2: Design DNS solutions that meet public, private, and hybrid
+### 1.2: Design DNS solutions that meet public, private, and hybrid requirements.
-requirements.
-Knowledge of:

 -   DNS protocol (for example, DNS records, timers, DNSSEC, DNS delegation, zones)